 Don’t Go It Alone

 Firstly, it’s important to know you’re not alone.
 Certainly, it can be tempting to try to do everything yourself.
-After all, you did much of your using alone.
-But sobriety doesn’t work like addiction.
+After all, you did much of your use alone.
+But sobriety doesn’t work as an addiction.
 In fact, it often needs to work in the opposite way.

 The most critical part of early recovery is community.
 Often, you’re going to feel isolated.
 It’s likely you’ll also have emotions that you haven’t felt in years.
 There may even be some that you haven’t ever felt before.
 This is because in addiction, your brain has been taken over by drugs.
 Since drugs have been calling the shots, you’re not going to be ready to face all these feelings.
 This is why you’ll need people who have been through the process to help you.

 In order to find these people, you’re going to need to get out of your comfort zone a little.
 This means seeking people out.
-Fortunately, there’s some excellent places to do this.
+Fortunately, there are some excellent places to do this.
 Here’s where to find sobriety support:

 - Peer support groups.

 - Online Support.